Riccall: Community

-The village has a primary school, post office, NISA store, hairdresser/beauty salon, butcher, two pubs, an Italian restaurant and the Regen Centre, an award-winning conference, events, and community facility.
+The village has a primary school, post office, NISA store, hairdresser/beauty salon, two pubs, an Italian restaurant and the Regen Centre, an award-winning conference, events, and community facility.
 The Regen Centre, which opened in September 2000, houses a bar, four outdoor tennis courts, and a small sports hall where football and badminton can be played.

 The village has its own traditional Long Sword dance group, who have performed with other teams at sword dance events nation and worldwide.
 The dance is similar to the one acted out by the Goathland Plough Stots, and consists of eight to twelve dancers holding wooden swords in their left hands.
 A manuscript detailing the songs, dances, moves and characters within the dance, was first recorded in the 1880s.